technomancy/slamhound/README.md

 ### PermGen memory pressure

-Slamhound aggressively loads all namespaces on the classpath on first invocation.
-This is computationally expensive, so first use may be slow, though subsequent calls should be relatively quick.
+Slamhound aggressively creates and destroys namespaces during reconstruction.
+This taxes the class loading system, so there is a possibility that the JVM may run out of PermGen space in large projects.

-This also taxes the class loading system, so there is a possibility that the JVM may run out of PermGen space in large projects.
-If this happens, try running your JVM with the following options:
+If this happens, try running your JVM with the following option to enable garbage collection of discarded classes:

 ```
--Xmx5g -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=128M
+-XX:+CMSClassUnloadingEnabled
 ```

 ### Side effects during namespace evaluation